Over the Edge (Wipers album): Legacy

 In 1989, Dutch magazine OOR ranked it the 23rd best album of the 1980s.
 Along with the band's first two albums Is This Real? and Youth of America, Kurt Cobain listed Over the Edge in his top 50 albums of all time.
 The title track was covered by Hole, Mono Men, Bored!, Red Fang and several others.
 "Messenger" has been covered by Mazes.
+J Mascis cites Greg Sage's guitarwork on the album as a foundational influence.